narkeeso/ember-validator/README.md

 Goal
 ----
 Create a lightweight and flexible validation library that supports complex validations with multiple property dependencies.
-Ideal for developers that want to write their own validations and choose how to implement how errors are displayed in the view.
+Ideal for developers that want to write their own validations and choose how to implement displaying of error messages.

-###### Tested with Ember 1.5.1 - 1.11.1
+###### Tested with Ember 1.11+

 API Documentation
 -----------------